-The Auditors based compliance on this standard after a review of policy 14-2-DHS that requires, "When it is learned that a detainee is subject to a substantial risk of imminent sexual abuse, immediate action shall be taken to protect the detainee."
-The Auditor questioned the Warden, PSA Compliance Manager, random supervisors, and random staff about the handling of detainees they believed may be at substantial risk of imminent sexual abuse.
-The Warden and supervisors indicated that detainee placement in the medical unit would be the likely immediate response by the facility to eliminate the threat.
-Movement from the facility would be considered after the situation was evaluated.
-According to each of them, CCCC did not have a detainee who was at substantial risk of imminent sexual abuse, requiring the facility to take immediate action to protect the detainee during the previous 12 months.
-The documentation available, including investigative files over two years old did not demonstrate segregation was used to protect any alleged victim of sexual assault.
-The one allegation that was substantiated resulted in the abuser being removed to another facility as CCCC's allowed custody level (low) does not permit for any detainee with violence in their history to be housed there.
+The Auditor based compliance on this standard after a review of Policy 14-2-DHS that requires, "When it is learned that a detainee is subject to a substantial risk of imminent sexual abuse, immediate action shall be taken to protect the detainee."
+The specific question about any detainee at substantial risk was asked of the random security staff, PSA Compliance Manager, and the Warden.
+All indicated if they became aware of any detainee at substantial risk of sexual abuse, they would take immediate action to mitigate the threat.
+In most cases this would include finding and securing the detainee and removing him/her from the threat.
+The Warden indicated removing the detainee from the facility would be a consideration after the situation was evaluated.
+According to the Warden and PSA Compliance Manager, and review of the three allegations reported within the audit period, WCDC did not have a detainee who was at substantial risk of imminent sexual abuse requiring the facility to take immediate action to protect the detainee during the audit period.

-§115.63 - Report to other confinement facilities.
+§115.63 - Reporting to other confinement facilities.